 Finally, while Kansas's no-fault car insurance system applies to injuries caused by car accidents, it has no bearing on vehicle damage claims.
 You can hold the at-fault driver liable for damage to (or total loss of) a vehicle after a car accident in Kansas, with no limitations.

-As touched on above, in order to step outside of the no-fault car insurance system and pursue a case directly against the driver who caused the underlying accident, your claim must meet the thresholds set by state law.
-In Kansas, that means, as a result of the car accident, 1) you exceeded your PIP coverage for your medical expenses, and 2) your injuries qualify as "serious."
-Kansas defines "serious injuries" in this context as any of the following:
+As touched on above, in order to step outside of the no-fault car insurance system and pursue a case directly against the person who caused your accident, your claim must meet one of the two thresholds set by Kansas law.
+According to the Kansas Department of Insurance, that means:

 Now that you understand how no-fault car insurance works in Kansas, let's look at the state's requirements for different kinds of car insurance coverage.